DataDog/hiring-engineers/answers.md

 ```
 ![my_metric 45 secs interval](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/45%20sec%20interval%20for%20yaml.png)

-Restart the Agent for the changes to be reflect.
+Restart the Agent for the changes to be reflect:

 ```shell
   $ sudo service datadog-agent restart
 ```
-To verify if this was successful, I checked datadog-agent status using sudo datadog-agent status a couple of times and verified that the total run count was updating after 45 seconds
+To verify if this was successful, I checked `datadog-agent status` a couple of times and verified that the total run count was updating after 45 seconds.

 I found the following important point in the agent check documentation -

 _The default is 0 which means it’s collected at the same interval as the rest of the integrations on that Agent.
 If the value is set to 30, it does not mean that the metric is collected every 30 seconds, but rather that it could be collected as often as every 30 seconds._

 >Bonus Question Can you change the collection interval without modifying the Python check file you created?
-Yes, the collection interval can be changed by directly changing the collection interval in the '/conf.d/my_metric.yaml' configration file like I did in the above step.
+Yes, the collection interval can be changed by directly changing the collection interval in the `'/conf.d/my_metric.yaml'` configration file, similar to what I did in the above step.

 <hr>